 Poovada Preparation – 10 numbers

-Soft Onayada like blossoming Onam flowers
+Soft Onayada is like blossoming Onam flowers

-Usually rice for poovada is soaked overnight.
-Other preparations to make ada are done in the early morning.
-When you add a little butter to rice while grinding, it won’t stick to banana leaves once the preparation is done.
-You can also grind one Kerala banana along with rice, which can definitely enhance the taste.
-Sweet filling is then prepared by frying coconut in jaggery solution.
-Most important – unlike normal ada, cardamom or cumin powder are not added while preparing poovada.
+Usually, rice for poovada is soaked overnight.
+Other preparations for making ada are done in the early morning hours.
+When a little butter is added to the rice while grinding, the batter does not stick to the banana leaves once the adas are cooked.
+You can also grind one Kerala banana along with the rice, which greatly enhances the taste.

 mango pancake